 We make a fuss about safety, so your kids can make a fuss about fun.

 Safety is our top priority.
 We take the physical, spiritual, and emotional safety of your kids very seriously.
 We partner with the pros in kid safety to make sure we create space for campers to flourish.
-Our Summer Staff are trained on well-thought safety policies, and work to ensure that each camper that attends WinShape has a fun and safe experience.
-Below are a few of these many and various ways we work to keep your camper safe in the summer.
+Our Summer Staff are trained on well-thought safety policies and work to ensure that each camper that attends WinShape has a fun and safe experience.
+Watch our video series on safety or scroll down to learn more about individual parts of our safety plan.

 - 24-Hour Nursing Staff On Site